MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

     man REL PROG:P3SG:carry:AP (OBL 2PL)
     'the man who is carrying (you)

-When the head noun is of any other role, such as the destination of a verb of motion, a secondary object, or an instrument, the head noun is explicitly expressed in the relative clause by a resumptive pronoun that is inserted in situ, or in the case of a relativized genitive, indexed on a possessed noun.
+When the head noun is of any other role, such as the destination of a verb of motion, an indirect object, or an instrument, the head noun is explicitly expressed in the relative clause by a resumptive pronoun that is inserted in situ, or in the case of a relativized genitive, indexed on a possessed noun.

     ???   ??? ?????       ??? ???
     field REL PFV:P1SG:go LOC yon